saphewilliam/saphe-packages/packages/react-table/README.md

 - ⏭️ Built-in pagination logic,
 - 🔍 Exact and fuzzy text search with match highlighting out-of-the-box,
 - 👁️ Toggle visibility on columns using the provided utility functions,
-- ⚖️ Lightweight; 162 kB (esm and cjs combined) and only 1 dependency total,
+- ⚖️ Lightweight; 145 kB (esm and cjs combined) and only 2 dependencies total,
 - 🚀 Efficient due to usage of internal memoization and effect order,
 - 🎨 Headless; you decide the table style, the hook handles the logic.